emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 illustrative examples only.
 This RFC does *not* propose a recommended file format.
 Rather, the goal is to expose public JavaScript API for:

-1. Compiling a template into JSON.
+1. Compiling a template into a JavaScript wire format.
 3. Associating a compiled template with its backing JavaScript class.
 2. Specifying which values are in scope for a given template at runtime.